The best time to buy bonds

 The best way to know when to buy anything is to look to the past.
 Historical returns don't guarantee performance in the future, but they certainly give us a clue to HOW assets will behave in certain situations.
 Looking the chart above, the boxes you see are different asset classes stacked according to their relative performance in each year: the higher the better.
 The lime green box is the aggregate corporate bond index, which is a fairly good stand in for my corporate bond ETF.

-From this view it's clear that the boom years of 2004 and 2005 were AWFUL times to own bonds.
+From this view it's clear that the boom years of 2004 and 2005 were AWFUL times to own bonds, and a great time to own stocks.
 Eerily similar to the market today, in fact, with the past two years showing the green tile close to the bottom of the pile.
 On the other hand, the bond index was THE top performer in 2008 during the financial crises, when it returned around 6%.
 That's not amazing, but it's much better than the -37% that the stock market returned.
 This isn't too surprising since high quality corporate debt is usually a more secure asset than stocks.

 The last economic cycle clearly shows us that the best time to buy bonds is when the economy is charging at full tilt, and has been for some time.